trufflesuite/webinar-episode-01/steps.md

   1) Contract: SimpleStorage
        Initial deployment
-         was deployed and it's intial value is 0:
+         was deployed and its intial value is 12:
      TypeError: Cannot read property 'call' of undefined at Context.it (test/simple_storage.js:14:57)
       at process._tickCallback (internal/process/next_tick.js:68:7)